-Jeffrey Greenberg, Jason Greenberg, Joshua Greenberg and Jennifer Greenberg Messer, who are the children of Robert Greenberg and also the siblings of Michael Greenberg, are non-executive employees of Skechers, and they earned total compensation of \$319,738, \$4,146,195, \$3,407,625 and \$338,830, respectively, in 2021.
-Chase Greenberg, who is the son of Michael Greenberg, is a non-executive employee of Skechers, and he earned total compensation of \$776,185 in 2021.
+Jason Greenberg, Jeffrey Greenberg, Joshua Greenberg and Jennifer Greenberg Messer, who are the children of Robert Greenberg and also the siblings of Michael Greenberg, are non-executive employees of Skechers, and they earned total compensation of \$3,821,043, \$123,100, \$3,123,090 and \$315,818, respectively, in 2023.
+Marlene Greenberg, who is Robert Greenberg's sister, is a non-executive employee of Skechers, and she earned total compensation of \$157,259 in 2023.
+Chase Greenberg, who is the son of Michael Greenberg, is a non-executive employee of Skechers, and he earned total compensation of \$253,846 in 2023.
+Andrew Bronstein, who is Michael Greenberg's brother-in-law, is a non-executive employee of Skechers, and he earned total compensation of \$181.850 in 2023.

-Andrew Weinberg and Jeffrey Weinberg, who are the sons of David Weinberg, are non-executive employees of Skechers, and they earned total compensation of \$967,038 and \$832,831, respectively, in 2021.
+Andrew Weinberg and Jeffrey Weinberg, who are the sons of David Weinberg, are non-executive employees of Skechers, and they earned total compensation of \$943,267 and \$1,006,150, respectively, in 2023.

-NOMINATIONS AND STOCKHOLDER PROPOSALS FOR 2023 ANNUAL MEETING
+NOMINATIONS AND STOCKHOLDER PROPOSALS FOR 2025 ANNUAL MEETING

-Stockholder proposals intended to be presented at our next annual meeting of stockholders to be held in 2023 must be received at our principal executive offices no later than December 15, 2022 to be considered for inclusion in the proxy statement and form of proxy relating to that meeting.
+Stockholder proposals intended to be presented at our next annual meeting of stockholders to be held in 2025 must be received at our principal executive offices no later than December 12, 2024 to be considered for inclusion in the proxy statement and form of proxy relating to that meeting.
 Proposals must comply with the proxy rules relating to stockholder proposals, in particular Rule 14a-8 under the Exchange Act, to be included in our proxy materials.
-Stockholders who wish to nominate a director or submit a proposal for consideration at our annual meeting of stockholders to be held in 2023, but who do not wish to submit a proposal for inclusion in our proxy statement, must, in accordance with our bylaws, deliver a copy of their director nomination or proposal no later than March 27, 2023, the close of business on the 60th day, nor earlier than February 25, 2023, the close of business on the 90th day in advance of the first anniversary of the preceding year's annual meeting of stockholders; provided, however, that in the event that the date of the annual meeting of stockholders is advanced by more than 30 days or delayed by more than 60 days from such anniversary date, notice must be delivered not earlier than the close of business on the 90th day prior to such annual meeting and not later than the close of business on the later of the 60th day prior to such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made by our company.
+Stockholders who wish to nominate a director or submit a proposal for consideration at our annual meeting of stockholders to be held in 2025, but who do not wish to submit a proposal for inclusion in our proxy statement, must, in accordance with our bylaws, deliver a copy of the notice of their director nomination or proposal not later than ninety (90) days in advance of such meeting or, if later, the seventh day following the first public announcement of the date of such meeting.
 In either case, nominations and proposals should be sent by certified or registered mail, return receipt requested, to Skechers U.S.A., Inc., 228 Manhattan Beach Boulevard, Manhattan Beach, California 90266, Attention: General Counsel.
 Please also refer to the section in this proxy statement titled "Corporate Governance and Board Matters - Director Nominations."
-Furthermore, stockholders are advised to review our bylaws, which contain additional requirements with respect to advance notice of stockholder proposals and nomin
+Furthermore, stockholders are advised to review our bylaws, which contain additional requirements with respect to advance notice of stockholder proposals and nominations for director candidates.
+In addition to satisfying the foregoing requirements under our bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act.

-In connection with our annual meeting of stockholders in 2023, we intend to file a proxy statement and a WHITE proxy card with the SEC in connection with our solicitation of proxies for that meeting.
+In connection with our annual meeting of stockholders in 2024, we intend to file a proxy statement and a WHITE proxy card with the SEC in connection with our solicitation of proxies for that meeting.